Ljubljana - a small city with a big heart

 Faculty of Administration

 The Faculty of Administration is the leading educational and research institution in the field of public administration in Slovenia.
 Established in 1956, the faculty became a member of the University of Ljubljana in 1975.
 It enhances multidisciplinary knowledge (i.e. administration, organisation, law, economy, management and informatics) and has been awarded the prestigious European Association for Public Administration Accreditation (EAPAA) for the first and second cylce study programmes in administration.

 Furthermore the faculty's Research Institute focuses on the study of phenomena, processes and practices in the fields of public sector economics and finance, administrative and legal matters, informatisation of the public sector, e-governance and HRM in the public sector.
-The Consulting and Training Centre of the faculty annually organises 2 free public sector academies, 4 free professional counsellings and 60 different educational programmes.
+The Consulting and Training Centre of the faculty annually organises 2 free public sector academies, 4 free professional counselings and 60 different educational programmes.
 The Publishing Centre issues the academic journal Central European Public Administration Review.

 So far five international workshops for students (spring and summer schools) have been organised.
 Next to these the faculty also offers extracurricular activities, tutorship career opportunities and an alumni club.
 In addition, the new and modern faculty infrastructure provides a specialised library.